Quantitative classification of potential Navier-Stokes singularities beyond the blow-up time: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Alexey Cheskidov and L\'{a}szl\'{o} Sz\'{e}kelyhidi for interesting discussions before the genesis of this paper.
-The author is supported by an EPSRC New Investigator Award.
+The author is supported by the EPSRC New Investigator Award UKRI096 ‘Dynamics and regularity criteria for nonlinear incompressible partial differential equations’.